rhenkin/vfinputs/README.md

  }
 ```

-For detailed examples see `visualtests` folder in this repository.
+For detailed examples of how to use the different arguments see the
+`visualtests` folder in this repository.

 ### Customizing and extending